jadhav-onkar/Industrial-AI/README.md

    python app.py
    ```

-2. The application will launch a web interface.
+2. The application will running on http://localhost:5000 .
 Sign up and log in to access the dashboard.

 ### Step 5: Configure IP Webcam
 1. Download and install the **IP Webcam** mobile app on your phone.